tunahansalih/tunahansalih.github.io/interview-prep/drills/ml-coding-mock-b.md

 - batch size 2 with different cluster layouts;
 - CPU and, if available, accelerator device preservation.

 Stop coding at 35 minutes.
-Use the last 10 minutes with `ml-coding-mock-b-check.md`.
+Use the check sheet during the last 10 minutes.